GabriFili850/blog-gatsby-contentful/README.md

-# Gatsby Contentful Project
+# Blog Gatsby Contentful

-This is a sample project that demonstrates how to create a blog using Gatsby, Contentful, TypeScript, GraphQL, Styled Components, and Sass.
+This is a project that demonstrates how to create a blog using Gatsby, Contentful, TypeScript, GraphQL, Styled Components, and Sass.

 ## Technologies Used